 - Enroll in the project using the online enrollment tool.
 Energy Saving Trees, developed by the Arbor Day Foundation, is a web-based tool designed to help you to choose a species of tree and evaluate the best location on your property for that tree.
 The tool will also help you select a preferred pickup date and location.
 Allow at least 10 minutes to complete the online enrollment.
 You must be pre-registered to receive your tree(s).

 - Pick up your tree at a tree event.
-You can talk with an arborist, attend a planting demonstration and learn how to properly plant and care for your new tree.
+You can talk with an expert, attend a planting demonstration and learn how to properly plant and care for your new tree.

 - Plant the tree.
 Shade trees work best on the west side of the property.